AnisZakari/Fake_review_detection/README.md

 this was our final project after an intensive 12 week Data Science Bootcamp.
 We found this subject interesting as current research has found that around 20% of the reviews on internet are estimated to be fake while online reviews influencing the purchase decisions for 93% of people.

-an article written in french by Jedha Bootcamp about our project https://www.jedha.co/blog/detecter-faux-avis-reseaux-sociaux The video of our project presentation in French: https://youtu.be/UypqiyFgkaw?t=2011
+you can find in the following link an article written in french by Jedha Bootcamp about our project https://www.jedha.co/blog/detecter-faux-avis-reseaux-sociaux The video of our project presentation in French: https://youtu.be/UypqiyFgkaw?t=2011